CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 ![a](https://user-images.githubusercontent.com/585534/33290912-358e2de2-d392-11e7-8612-0d38631a6fd2.png)

-Most of the time it is likely a site is blacklisted as a result of subscribing to one of the hosts files in the _Hosts files_ pane.
+Most of the time it is likely a site blacklisted as a result of subscribing to one of the hosts files in the _Hosts files_ pane.

 If you really want to be able to pull web pages from the remote server, it's just a matter of modifying your ruleset appropriately.